Library Services Assistant

-An aptitude for working with children and young people is also essential, along with a passion for books and culture and the ability to engage staff, customers and the wider community with the library service and resources
+Strong children and young people and reader development skills are desirable, along with a passion for books and culture and the ability to engage staff, customers and the wider community with the library service and resources

 Assessment & Interview Date: To Be Confirmed